AltropInc/alt/doc/script/ExternalClass.md

     object MyDesignTag2: MyDesignTab2 at "%DesignTab/DesignTab" { }  // Error: inconsistent alias
 }
 ```
-If you have to give different alias names for the same external class, you can use type definition:
+If you have to give different alias names for the same external class, use type definition instead:
 ```altscript
 object MainPage
 {